Eddie Van Halen’s Son Wolfgang Says His Dad Would Be ‘Pissed’ If He Tried To Relive His Past With VH Covers

 The musician added that there is no better way to honor his dad than to carve his own path and move forward with his career on his own merits.

-“It’s what he wanted,” Wolf wrote.
+“It’s what he wanted,” Wolf tweeted.
 “Not for me to parade around as a cover band reliving his past.
 He’d be f*ckin pissed.
 How do y’all not see that?”

 Many fans offered Wolf support in comments to his post.
 Some pointed out that Van Halen singers David Lee Roth, Sammy Hagar, and even short-lived frontman Gary Cherone are all well and capable of touring with Van Halen songs, so there is no reason that Wolf needs to perform them instead of the guys who actually sang them to begin with.